eduardoavila1m/CPP_Windows_Dependencies/README.md

 	mingw --version

 If a message displaying the MinGW software version is shown, the software has been installed correctly.

+## Installing OpenCV for Windows

+### Running OpenCV Executable

+Go to the OpenCv main wesite, under library and releases.
+Download the version form OpenCV required.
+We download version OpenCV – 3.4.16.
+This will doenload an executable file.
+Run the executable file and select the directory where you want the opencv library.
+Click in the button "Extract".

+Once the installer has finished either move the library to the final destination desired.
+We recommend the main disk directory "C:\".
+Otherwise you have finished with this step.

+### Adding OpenCV environmnetal Variables

+Add the following path to the environmental variables under system and path:

+	C:\opencv\build\x64\mingw\bin
+	C:\opencv\build\x64\mingw\lib

 ## References